RaiMan/SikuliX-2014/README.md

 In all cases the Jython and JRuby jar packages are loaded from MavenCentral if needed.

 If you want to experiment with the special JRuby support (rSpec, cucumber, ...) you have to look into the modules JRubyAddOns and JRubyGem.
 Both have to be built manually if needed (not contained in the local developement build).

+**The SikuliX-IDE will not get any fixes or improvements anymore past version 1.1.1 (as of May 2017).**

+Version 2 will use a different approach based on an available editor package (probably JEdit).
 <hr/>

 **--- The helper/utility modules (intended for internal and/or developement use only) ---**